 - PHYS 110 - Electricity and Magnetism

-- PHYS 111 - Thermodynamics, Fluids, Wave Motion, and Optics (winter-term; strongly recommended)
+- PHYS 111 - Thermodynamics, Fluids, Wave Motion, and Optics (strongly recommended)

 - CHEM 103 - General Chemistry I